*Coy HQ 1PL 2PL 3PL Support other stuff

 Interview/Recording Protocol

-The following protocol for interviewing, recording & publishing detail applies to all contributions to this website:
+The following protocol for interviewing, recording and publishing detail applies to all contributions to this website:

 Agreement for the Use and Disposal of Recorded Material